kmt901/kmt901/README.md

 ### Hi, I'm Kaya 👋

 I’m an iOS developer, writer and public speaker.
 I'm the creator of [We Read Too](wereadtoo.com), a book resource app that features books for kids and teens with main characters of colors written by Black, Latinx, Asian and Indigenous authors.
-I currently work as a Senior Software Engineer at Calm.
+I'm currently a Leaders for Global Operation Fellow at MIT pursuing a dual degree MBA and Masters in Civil and Environmental Engineering.
+Previously, I worked as a Senior Software Engineer at Calm and a iOS Engineer at Slack.

 - 📱  I’m currently working on Calm, We Read Too and Irth App.
 - 🤓 I’m currently learning SwiftUI.